amolood/amolood/README.md

 - **Infrastructure Security:** Ensured the company's technology infrastructure was secure, reliable, and resilient.

-- **Competitive Edge:** Played a key role in enhancing JOVIA CO LTD's competitiveness by leveraging technology for innovation.
+- **Competitive Edge:** Played a key role in enhancing the organization's competitiveness by leveraging technology for innovation.

 ## Commitment Beyond Code